TorqIT/shopware-common/README.md

 ---

+## Adding a Submodule to an existing repository
+Run the following command to create the torqcommon submodule in an existing Showpare repo.

+`git submodule add -f https://github.com/TorqIT/shopware-torq-common src/custom/plugins/torqcommon`

 ## Submodule Initialization
-After cloning the **shopware-skeleton** Git repository, pull down the submodule code by executing the following commands in the root directory of **shopware-skeleton**.
+After cloning your Git repository for the first time, pull down the submodule code by executing the following commands.

 ```bash
 git submodule init